This tractor-trailer veered off into the ditch as the result of a serious Highway 101 collision near Falmouth around 11:30 a.m. Tuesday, July 9.

 - Father of 6-year-old victim of Falmouth crash: 'I learned about happiness from him'

-- Trial of Montreal trucker accused in Highway 101 fatality adjourned
+- Judge delays decision in case of trucker accused in fatal Highway 101 crash

 The boy, whose name was not released, and an eight-year-old girl were airlifted to the IWK Health Centre in Halifax, where the boy died the following morning.